 Black Adam (2022)

-Doctor Fate will appear in the upcoming Black Adam movie.
-Pierce Brosnan will portray the character.
-Kent will be a member of the JSA alongside Hawkman, Atom Smasher and Cyclone.
+Doctor Fate will appear in Black Adam, portrayed by former James Bond star Pierce Brosnan.
+Kent is a member of the JSA alongside Hawkman, Atom Smasher and Cyclone.

 - Doctor Fate appears as a DLC character in DC Universe Online.

 - Doctor Fate appears as a playable character in Lego Batman 3: Beyond Gotham.